 - Add a tablespoon or so of water to make your blender run better.

-- I like to add the cilantro at the end, some time the stems can get cut up in the blades.
+- I like to add the cilantro at the end, sometimes the stems can get cut up in the blades.

 How to make Mexican salsa verde with cooked tomatillos